phpzio/translatepress/readme.txt

 = Demo Site =

-Test out TranslatePress - Multilingual by visiting our [demo site](https://demo.translatepress.com/)
+You can test out TranslatePress - Multilingual by [visiting our demo site](https://demo.translatepress.com/)

 == Installation ==